 In severe weather, the Met Office often issues warnings and sometimes advises against driving unless absolutely necessary.
 If there’s a severe weather warning, consider whether your trip is really essential, and make sure you listen out for weather and traffic reports before setting out.
 Although contrary to rumours you may have seen on social media, your insurance is not automatically deemed void if you drive while a weather warning is in place.

 Don’t leave valuables visible in the car

-With Christmas and January sales around the corner, many of us will be hitting the shops this winter.
+Many drivers will still brave the icy roads for some retail therapy.
 It may seem like common sense, but make sure you don’t leave your shopping visible in your car.
 Not all policies cover vehicle contents, and those that do may only cover small amounts.
 You may be able to claim on your home insurance if you have ‘away from home’ cover, but if you’ve paid in cash and the receipts are taken along with the goods, it can be hard to prove how much your shopping was worth.
 Whether you’re claiming on your home or car insurance, most insurers will not pay out if the valuables were left in plain sight.